Khubaeb/Billy-Fresh/implementation_status.md

 ## 11. Next Steps (Prioritized)

-1. Complete UI verification for all core modules
+1. Complete UI verification for remaining core modules
-2. Implement payment method management
+2. Implement payment method management (if needed, since we're not focusing on this module)
 3. Add comprehensive test coverage for all modules
 4. Fix any issues identified during UI verification

+## 12. Recent Fixes

+1. **Fixed Database Relationship Queries**:
+   - Updated CustomerController to use proper user-business relationship through the user_roles pivot table
+   - Updated ReportController to use proper relationship queries for all reports (income, expenses, customers, tax)
+   - Fixed errors related to 'user_id' column not found in 'businesses' table

+2. **Excel Export Removal**:
+   - Removed Excel export functionality as requested due to compatibility issues
+   - Deleted all Excel export classes (IncomeExport, ExpensesExport, TaxExport, CustomerExport)
+   - Updated UI to only show PDF and Print options in report export dropdowns